swisstopo/swissgeol-boreholes-dataextraction/README.md

 # Developer Guidance
 ## Project Structure

-The project structured and the most important files are as follows:
+The project structure and the most important files are as follows:

 - `root/` : The root directory of the project.
   - `src/` : The source code of the project.